koushikswarna/Lending-Club-Dataset-Project/README.md

 # Loan Status Prediction

 A machine learning project to predict the status of loans using historical loan data.
-This repository demonstrates the application of both classical and deep learning models for multi-class classification of loan outcomes.

 ---